microsoft/ark/docs/install.md

     --net=host \
     --ipc=host \
     --gpus all \
-    -v /dev:/dev \
-    -v /lib/modules:/lib/modules \
     -it --name [Container Name] [Image Name] bash
 ```

-AMD GPUs do not need `gpudma` driver, so you don't need to mount `/dev` and `/lib/modules` into the container.
-The following is an example.
+The following is an example `docker run` command for AMD GPUs.
 ```
 # Run a container for AMD GPUs
 docker run \